 The help of a mental health professional is recommended to assist both the individual and the family.
 And just like when we receive a diagnosis from a doctor and then might want to get a second opinion, it is perfectly fine to meet with a second professional to get another viewpoint and learn different ways to help our child.

-For example, you and your child can visit a psychotherapist and a psychiatrist, or a counselor and a pediatrician.
+For example, you and your child can visit a psychotherapist and an online psychiatrist, or a counselor and a pediatrician.
 Since most of us have a plethora of questions, joining local support groups is also recommended to learn about resources and to hear from other parents who might be in the same situation that we are.

 Upon finding oneself in that situation a great first step is learning a little bit more about transgender facts and statistics:

 - Thanks to the Institute of Law at UCLA, we know that although it is difficult to determine how many people are transgender, the latest estimates suggest that there are about 1.4 million adult transgender individuals in the United States.

 - Common comorbid disorders, when support is not present, are depression, substance abuse, anxiety, adjustment disorders, PTSD, and suicide.

 - Although families may struggle or hesitate, pressure a child to transition or to not, this can be harmful; parents’ patience and support is immeasurably important.